Talking to a Family Lawyer

 Company at your appointment

-If you want to bring a friend or a family member to your appointment that should be fine with your family solicitor.
-Bringing someone with you can be really helpful as they can make sure that you are asking the questions you want answers to.
+Bringing someone with you to an appointment can be helpful.
+A friend or family member can ensure you ask the questions you need answered.
 They can also discuss the advice you received with you after the meeting.

-All family solicitors ask of you is; to choose the person who comes with you with care.
-That is because you may be discussing personal issues at your appointment.
-Your solicitor will not want you to feel inhibited and unable to be totally open about the reasons why you need help and legal advice.
+All family solicitors ask is that you choose the person carefully if you decide to bring someone to the appointment.
+That is because you may be discussing personal issues or financial matters at your consultation.
+Your family lawyer will not want you to feel inhibited and unable to be totally open about the personal or financial reasons why you need family law help and legal advice.

-Also, a family friend or relative needs to be there as a support, rather than to take over the appointment to discuss their own family law problems or their own views on your relationship or family law issue.
-If they do that, it is frustrating for both you and your family lawyer solicitor as we both need to focus on you.
-Therefore, if you want company at your appointment, think about who will provide the best support to help you to get the most out of your consultation.
+Also, a family friend or relative should be there to provide support, rather than take over the appointment to discuss their own family law problems or their views on your relationship or family law issue.
+If they do that, it is frustrating for both you and your family lawyer, as the focus should be on you.
+Therefore, if you want company at your appointment, think about who will provide the best support to help you get the most out of your consultation.

 Preparing for your appointment

-Whilst you are welcome to just turn up to your phone, zoom or office appointment, it can help some people to prepare for the appointment.
+Whilst you are welcome to turn up to your phone, online or office appointment, it can help to prepare for the appointment.
 We don’t mean anything ‘too heavy’ by this.
-Just have a think about why you need advice and the background.
-For example, your family solicitor may want to know the date of your marriage or date of separation or when your children were born or the approximate date of when an incident occurred .
-It is surprising how easy it is to forget dates or to only remember the questions you wanted to ask your solicitor after your consultation.
+Just think about why you need advice and the background.
+For example, your family solicitor will want to know the date of your marriage, the date of separation, when your children were born or the approximate date of when an incident occurred.
+It is surprising how easy it is to forget dates or only to remember the questions you wanted to ask your solicitor after your consultation.

-Lawyers like questions, so do bring a list of questions with you.
-Whilst a family lawyer may not be able to fully answer all your questions at a first meeting, they will be able to tell you what information they need to gather to fully answer your queries.
+Lawyers like questions, so bring a list of questions with you.
+Whilst a family lawyer may not be able to answer all your questions at a first meeting fully, they will be able to tell you what information they need to gather to answer your queries fully.

 Talking to your family solicitor

-An initial consultation with a family solicitor is a ‘two-way street’; your family lawyer needs to know a bit about you and about your family law query as well as your goals.
-Armed with that information a family solicitor can help you get the best out of an initial consultation.
+An initial consultation with a family solicitor is a two-way street; your family lawyer needs to know a bit about you, your family law query, and your goals.
+Armed with that information, a family solicitor can help you get the best out of an initial consultation.

 Consultations work best when you have the confidence to ask your questions.
 You therefore should not worry about whether your questions are too basic or whether your solicitor will think you should know the answers.

-Likewise, your lawyer may need to ask you some questions that you don’t think are very relevant to your family solicitor answering your questions.
-However, there are some questions that will help your lawyer understand the circumstances so your legal advisor can then work out how best to answer your questions as accurately and as thoroughly as possible.
+Likewise, your lawyer may need to ask you some questions that you don’t think are relevant to your circumstances or will help in answering your questions.
+However, some questions will help your lawyer understand the circumstances, enabling them to determine the best way to answer your questions as accurately and thoroughly as possible.